Previous | Next

 1. Robert M. Grant, A Short History of the Interpretation of the Bible, rev. ed.
 (New York: Macmillan, 1963), 122–24.

 2. Grant, 119.
-[Correct when reference is to the immediately preceding note.]
+[Correct when the author has only one source.]

 3. Robert von Hallberg, ed., Canons (Chicago, IL: University of Chicago Press), 100–102.
 [This way of citing the page nos. is correct because the first page no. is an exact hundred, 100, 200, 300, etc.; cf. to note #6.]

-4. Elmer A. Martens, “Ezekiel’s Contribution to a Biblical Theology of Mission,” Direction 28 (spring 1999): 75–77.
+4. Elmer A. Martens, “Ezekiel’s Contribution to a Biblical Theology of Mission,” Direction 28 (Spring 1999): 75–77.

 6. Timothy J. Geddert, Mark, Believers Church Bible Commentary (Scottdale, PA: Herald, 2001), 102–3.